 - Spreading risk is the key

 All lessons come in video format as well as in a text version.

-These concepts walk you through an introduction to trading from deciding whether investing is right for you to placing your first order to creating a long-term strategy.
+These concepts walk you through an introduction to stock trading from deciding whether investing is right for you to place your first order to creating a long-term strategy.
 The lessons are by no means in-depth, but they are a refresher for someone with an interest.

 Even charting and predictions fall by the wayside.
 They exist, but they’re very much average and cater to those just getting started with investing.
 DEGIRO also doesn’t offer basic features like stock alerts.